-Asian shares advance on fresh optimism over US-China trade
+World shares buoyed by fresh optimism over US-China trade

 “The goodwill moves also highlight the political pressure that both sides are under in response to the economic damage the trade war is causing,” Shane Oliver of AMP Capital said in a commentary.
 “President Trump in particular looks to be getting nervous at increasing signs that the trade war is impacting the US growth outlook and the risk this poses to his re-election next year.”

-Benchmark crude oil fell 11 cents to $54.98 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark crude oil fell 32 cents to $54.77 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 66 cents to settle at $55.09 a barrel on Thursday.
-Brent crude oil, the international standard, dropped 16 cents to $60.22 a barrel.
+Brent crude oil, the international standard, dropped 36 cents to $60.02 a barrel.